seanpm2001/Seanpm2001_WorldDB/README.md

 ###### FC-EUROPE25

 - 25. [Former Countries, Europe, note 25] The First French Republic existed from 1792, September 21st, until 1804, May 18th, when Napoleon Bonaparte was declared emperor, and thus, was replaced by the First French Empire.

+###### FC-EUROPE26

+- 26. [Former Countries, Europe, note 26] The 1742 Kingdom of Finland exited from 1742 to 1743, when it was overtaken by Sweden.

+###### FC-EUROPE27

+- 27. [Former Countries, Europe, note 27] The Minoan civilization was a bronze age establishment on the island of Crete that existed between 3100 BCE and 1100 BCE.
+It was succeeded by Mycenaean Greece.

 <!-- Template
 I never supported [evil_country], and this repository was created, since it was part of the original dataset, and it is historical.